pedrolaender/02.Ironhack_Shark_Attack/README.md

   The data analysis validated all 4 hypothesis.

   One thing tha must be taken into account is that the dataset has mostly american data, wich makes it unbalanced regarding to where the attacks happend.
+The higher the number the better is the diamond

 ## Contact